Mexican Street Corn Salad (Elote) Bar

 But the other 50%?
 There’s somebody who wants to try it, but can’t eat onions.
 There’s somebody who doesn’t like any spice at all.

-After enough of these experiences, I started to wonder if it’d be more of a crowd pleaser to serve everything separately, and let party guest assemble their own Mexican Street Corn Salad experience (which is what I do with my smoked salmon platter, too).
+After enough of these experiences, I started to wonder if it’d be more of a crowd pleaser to serve everything separately, and let party guest assemble their own Mexican Street Corn Salad experience (which is what I do with my fajita bar and smoked salmon platter, too).
 It’s one of my favorite Memorial Day appetizers.